Population Characteristics

 Population of Midland by Ethnicity and Origin

 The population of Midland is quite diverse, which contributes to the town's vibrant cultural landscape.
 Midland is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are English, which accounts for 28.46% of the total population, followed by Scottish (20.39%), Irish (19.15%), French (17.63%), and Canadian (17.08%).
+The top 5 ethnicities and origins in Midland are English, which accounts for 28.46% of the total population, followed by Scottish (20.39%), Irish (19.15%), French (17.63%), and Canadian (17.08%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |